mythaxis/mythaxis.github.io/content/issue-24/Spring Man.md

 ---
 title: "Spring Man"
-date: 2020-12-15T13:57:57+01:00
+date: 2020-12-15
 image: images/SpringMan.png
 issue: Issue 24
 author: Fabiyas M. V.
 copyright: '© Fabiyas M. V. 2020 All Rights Reserved'
-description: 'When we first read Fabiyas M. V.'s submission, we didn't know quite what to make of it... other than "a definite purchase"!
-Another piece with distinctive voice, it tells its story with the same blunt directness we find boasted by its unexpected hero, but one which veils a thread of sly humour, right up to the final line.
+description: "When we first read Fabiyas M. V.\'s submission, we didn\'t know quite what to make of it... other than \"a definite purchase\"!
+Another piece with distinctive voice, it tells its story with the same blunt directness we find boasted by its unexpected hero, but one which veils a thread of sly humour, right up to the final line."

 type: stock
 slug: 'spring-man'